Signature block: Email and Usenet

 Example of a signature block using ASCII art.

-Most email clients, including Mozilla Thunderbird, the built-in mail tool of the web browser Opera, Microsoft Outlook and Outlook Express, and Eudora, can be configured to automatically append an email signature with each new message.
+Most email clients, including Mozilla Thunderbird, Opera Mail, Microsoft Outlook, Outlook Express, and Eudora, can be configured to automatically append an email signature with each new message.
 A shortened form of a signature block (sometimes called a "signature line"), only including one's name, often with some distinguishing prefix, can be used to simply indicate the end of a post or response.
 Most email servers can be configured to append email signatures to all outgoing mail as well.

 Email signature generator

 An email signature generator is an app or an online web app that allows users to create a designed email signature using a pre-made template (with no need for HTML coding skills).

 Signatures in Usenet postings

 Signature blocks are also used in the Usenet discussion system.

 Email signatures in business

 Businesses often automatically append signature blocks to messages—or have policies mandating a certain style.
 Generally they resemble standard business cards in their content—and often in their presentation—with company logos and sometimes even the exact appearance of a business card.
 In some cases, a vCard is automatically attached.

 In addition to these standard items, email disclaimers of various sorts are often automatically appended.
 These are typically couched in legal jargon, but it is unclear what weight they have in law, and they are routinely lampooned.

 Business emails may also use some signature block elements mandated by local laws: